-Child care costs are determined by dividing the total net annual cost of the program by the utilization level.
+Costs are determined by dividing the total net annual cost of the program by the utilization level.
 This will determine the annual costs per child which when divided by 12 produce the monthly costs.
 Annual costs per child divided by 365 (366 in a leap year) will provide a daily rate.

-The capacity and occupancy figures for the educational service will vary from those of the child care facility as a whole.
+The capacity and occupancy figures for the educational service will vary from those of child care programs as a whole.
 Education rates will be calculated by dividing the total net annual cost of the program by the utilization level.
 This will determine the annual cost per child which when divided by the days school is in session will provide a daily rate.